 You can order your beer for pickup at this link, as well as drinktanks, hats, shirts, gift cards, stickers and more.

-Though Gathering Place has cool tees (I might be wearing one right now), only gift cards are available in the online shop at the moment.
+Gathering Place has cool tees (I might be wearing one right now), glassware, gift cards and beer for pickup available online.

 Good City Brewing